Teoscar Hernández Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.70 team ERA that ranks third among all MLB pitching staffs.
+- The Yankees have the third-ranked team ERA among all league pitching staffs (3.68).

 © 2023 Data Skrive.
 All rights reserved.